peteraltosaar/docker-lab/README.md

 ---
 ## 4. An Aside on the Creation of Images
 This section explores some (in my opinion) interesting details about how Docker goes about creating images.
+It is not strictly necessary in order to use Docker, but I think it helps understand what images are and how they are formed.
 Here is a subset of the output from the ```docker build .``` command in the ```wearebigchill``` project folder:
 ```Step 1/13 : FROM fedora:22
    ---> 01a9fe974dba